 Foundation recommendations are suggestions only and will vary according to local soil conditions.
 Soil bearing tests must be performed by a competent, independent engineering firm.
 Sukup will not assume responsibility for adverse result arising from their use.
 Sukup will not warrant damage or loss caused, in whole or in part, by inadequate or improper site selection, site preparation, foundation, or any other failure to provide a suitable erection or installation environment for Sukup grain bin or of any product, component, equipment, accessories, parts used in conjunction with Sukup grain bin.
-Sukup will not warrant damage or loss caused, in whole or in part, by use of bin in a manner other than for which it was designed, or by unauthorized attachments, modifications, alterations, improper or inadequate maintenance, misuse or abuse of the bin.
+Sukup will not warrant damage or loss caused, in a manner other than for which it was designed, or by unauthorized attachments, modifications, alterations, improper or inadequate maintenance, misuse or abuse of the bin.